 - 25 Apr 2016: now available from Allegro Music as OUP Archive reprints - CBR's op 75 "Sonata in G minor for Violin and Piano" (1925) and op 85 "Trio for Violin, Violoncello and Pianoforte" (1931)

 - 15 Apr 2016: add to Playlist a link to CBR's op 90 "Evening Service in E minor", recorded in Wells Cathedral in 1965 with Denys Pouncey (© Warner Music Group)

 - 13 Apr 2016: you can now download an Excel spreadsheet with the updated list of CBR's works (ver 6 - 56Kb)

 - 26 Mar 2016: in his column "Hinterland" in the Daily Telegraph, Simon Heffer publishes a fascinating article about Lyrita Recorded Edition and the late Richard Itter; both of CBR's symphonies get a mention

 - 29 Feb 2016: add to Playlist a performance of "Hark where Poseidon's White racing horses" opus 94, recorded at a concert by the Ripieno Choir in 2014

 Cyril Bradley Rootham (CBR) was a composer, conductor, teacher and college organist.
 For most of his working life he was based at St John's College, Cambridge - a place which he loved.
 So far five generations of the Rootham family had connections with or have graduated from St John's College.

 From 1900 until his early death in 1938, CBR was an influential figure in Cambridge musical life.
-He became Senior Lecturer in Counterpoint and Harmony, and taught a number of musicians who went on to become significant composers (including Arthur Bliss and Armstrong Gibbs).
+He became Senior Lecturer in Counterpoint and Harmony, and taught a number of musicians who went on to become significant composers (including Arthur Bliss, Armstrong Gibbs and Patrick Hadley).

 Previously at the Proms...